The city has a large variety of accommodation and deciding between the areas and suburbs in Munich is one of the biggest challenges expats will face.

 Popular areas and suburbs of Munich

-Haidhaussen is a trendy area of Munich that is popular with a younger crowd.
-The area is close to the city centre but the buildings have a rural character to them.
-Weisenburger Platz and Pariser Platz are home to Munich’s impressive pub culture.
-Expats who enjoy an active lifestyle will be able to jog, cycle or simply take a stroll along the Isar River which cuts through the area.
-Public transport links serve Haidhaussen well and residents can travel around Munich very easily.
+Haidhaussen is a trendy area that's popular with a younger crowd.
+The area is close to the city centre but its buildings have a rural character.
+Weisenburger Platz and Pariser Platz are mainstays of local pub culture.
+Expats who enjoy an active lifestyle will be able to jog, cycle or stroll along the Isar River which cuts through the area.
+It's well-served by public transport, making it easy to get around Munich

 This a very desirable neighbourhood in Munich due to its location close to the city centre.
 Residents have access to great shopping facilities and lots of social amenities such as nightclubs, bars and sports centres.
 The U-Bahn connections close to the area make it easy to get around and residents have very little need for a car.
-The demand for rental property in Maxvostadt is high and therefore housing prices have been driven up making the area only accessible to a select few.
+The demand for rental property in Maxvorstadt is high and therefore housing prices have been driven up making the area only accessible to a select few.
 The types of expats that live here tend to be single executives earning good salaries.

 Berg am Laim